09 Nov What’s your mood like from week to week in your cycle?

 Week 2: Your joy peaks

 Day 8 to ovulation (which is Day 14 in a 28-day cycle)

-Make this week better: Think that because estrogen is already super-high in your Week 2, you can’t make good feelings even greater?
+Make this week better: Think that because estrogen is already super-high in your Week 2, you can’t make good feelings even better?
 Not so!
-Thanks to this elevated hormone, whenever you do something you enjoy–such as hiking, hanging out with friends or playing guitar–your brain delivers an even bigger surge of happiness-triggering chemicals than it would if you did the same fun stuff in other weeks of your cycle.
-This makes it a perfect time to schedule time for your favorite mood-boosting hobbies, activities and events!
+Thanks to this elevated hormone, whenever you do something you enjoy–such as hobbies, hanging out with friends or exercising–your brain delivers a greater surge of happiness-lifting chemicals than it would if you did the same fun stuff in other weeks of your cycle.
+This makes it a perfect time to schedule your favorite mood-boosting activities.

 Week 3: The tide turns

 Begins day after ovulation and lasts 8 days (which is Day 15 to Day 22 in a 28-day cycle)

 During the first half of your Week 3, your level of estrogen drops sharply.
 As a result, the amount of mood-elevating brain chemicals drop with it, which has the potential to trigger a bit of the blues, frustration or anxiety.